 1. Assess Your Performance

-First, wait up to 24 hours to let the experience settle.
-Then review your interview performance and take your learnings.
+Then, review your interview performance and take your learnings.
 If you don’t feel good about how you answered the interview questions, don’t fall into the trap of criticizing the company.
 It doesn’t help you to focus on negative thoughts.

 2. Keep Your Job Search Rolling